SuxinL/Notes/productivity/typing/comfort/arm_pain.md

 #### When
 [Specification: year, season, daytime, during & after some events]: #

-When typing for ? minutes.
+When typing for 30 seconds.

 #### Where
 [Localization]: #

+My wrists and shoulders.

 ### Symptoms
 [avoid biases]: #